ysono/CarND-T1P2-Traffic-Sign-Classifier-Project/writeup.md

 ####2.
 Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).

-Follow along in the notebook [here](report.html#Output-Top-5-Softmax-Probabilities-For-Each-Image-Found-on-the-Web).
+Follow along in this notebook section [here](report.html#Output-Top-5-Softmax-Probabilities-For-Each-Image-Found-on-the-Web).

 As expected the 2 "tricky" images were not classified correctly.
 All others were, however, including the "Pedestrians" image, resulting in the overall accuracy of `9/11 = 81.8%`.